The hidden history of racism behind Disney’s classic film “Bambi”

 But when he heard about production on Bambi, Wong jumped at the chance to contribute and created tiny sketches for the film.
 “He was truly involved with every phase of production,” animator John Canemaker tells the New York Times, adding, “He created an art direction that had really never been seen before in animation.”

 But Wong was ultimately credited in the film only as a “background” artist.
 He was fired from Disney after three years at the company, following an employee strike.
-Only in 2001, then 91, did Wong receive formal recognition for his work on the film, and named a Disney Legend by the studio.
+Only in 2001, then 91, did Wong receive formal recognition for his work on the film, and was named a Disney Legend by the studio.